/user/kayd @ devops :~$ cat sed-for-log-analysis.md

 sed 's/\t/ /g' ci.log

-The reusable normalizer I keep in ~/bin/log-normalize.sed:
+A reusable normalizer to keep in ~/bin/log-normalize.sed:

 # log-normalize.sed - clean log streams before pipelining